nmfs-ost/stockplotr/CONTRIBUTING.md

 1. Test it with different kinds of model outputs: SS3, BAM, Rceattle, r4ss, etc.
 2. Add the figure to `save_all_plots()`.
 Depending on the plot, you may need to add a new argument to the Roxygen.
 3. Update the `save_all_plots()` test in `tests/testthat/test-save_all_plots.R`.
 4. Create unit tests for your figure or table function in `tests/testthat/`.
 This will entail creating a new test file (e.g., `test-plot_new_function.R`) and adding unit tests.
 Most/all can be copied from an existing test file and modified for your new function.
+If you are unfamiliar with the {testthat} framework, please leave a comment on your PR and let us know.
+We are happy to work with you to develop a unit test.